 Congress authorized a two-year pilot project to serve pregnant and lactating women, infants, and children up to age four.
 In addition to meeting the income guidelines, participants were required to be at nutritional risk.

 Responsibility for administration at the Federal level was placed with the Department of Agriculture Food and Consumer Service (USDA/FCS).
 Federal funds were to be distributed to State health departments for allocation to agencies operating WIC Programs.

 1975 – P.L.
 94-105

 - WIC officially became a permanent national health and nutrition program

 - Congress explicitly used the term “breastfeeding” in the legislation

-- Breastfeeding women were defined as women who breastfed their infants up to one year of age.
+- Lactating women were defined as women who breastfeed their infants up to one year of age.
 Non-breastfeeding postpartum women could participate up to six months postpartum.
 Eligibility for children was extended to age five.

 1989 – P.L.
 101-147